Incorporating Agile UX Research: Part 1 – Setup

 Incorporating research remains one of the biggest issues for UX teams operating in the world of Agile.

 Not just incorporating the research, either, but incorporating it well.
-I’ve seen lots of people share their tips to coordinate design and development efforts and create ever leaner and faster design documents, but research remains an area of struggle for most teams.
+I’ve seen lots of people share their tips to coordinate design and development efforts and create ever leaner and faster design documents, but user research remains an area of struggle for most teams.
 Even if teams are able to figure out how to fit research into sprints, making sure the data collected gets appropriately analyzed and then actually used can still be troublesome.Teams fitting research into sprints still need to make sure data collected gets appropriately analyzedClick To Tweet

 In this series, we’ll discuss challenges of integrating UX research well and some strategies to overcome those struggles.